How Drinking Water Can Make You More Productive

 If your mind’s wandering and you’re struggling to focus on your work, your procrastination may just be a matter of dehydration.
 After all, it’s not just our bodies that need water; our minds need it too.
 Proper hydration is linked to our memory, concentration, attentiveness, ability to multitask and even our mood.1,2 When we don’t drink enough water throughout the day, tackling our usual workload can become a challenge, and dehydration can be an even bigger problem for kids and teens in school.
 On the flip side, simply drinking more water can drastically improve our focus and productivity.

 Learn how dehydration can impact your brain and what you can do to give yourself a boost when you need it:

 How Does Dehydration Affect Your Brain?

 Staying well-hydrated improves circulation, eases joint movements, regulates body temperature, aids digestion and is essential for all of our major organs.3 Naturally, hydration also has a huge impact on our brain!
-Research shows that just a short period of mild dehydration can suppress blood flow to the brain, impairing short-term memory, reaction time and attention, while prolonged dehydration can affect planning skills.4 In addition to feeling the physical side effects of dehydration, you may notice that your thoughts are disorganized, you’re having trouble finding the right words or it’s taking longer than usual to get through simple tasks.
-Maintaining good hydration throughout your day can help you avoid these problems before they start, even if you’re working long hours.
+Research shows that just a short period of mild dehydration can suppress blood flow to the brain, impairing short-term memory, reaction time and attention, while prolonged dehydration can affect planning skills.3,4 In extreme cases of dehydration you may notice dementia-like symptoms like disorganized thoughts, trouble finding the right words and struggling to get through simple tasks.5 Maintaining good hydration throughout your day can help you avoid these problems before they start, even if you’re working long hours.

 How Does Dehydration Affect Kids in School?